-This page provides help and advice for people whose application to Goldsmiths may be impacted by Covid-19 measures.
+This page provides help and advice for people concerned their application to Goldsmiths may be impacted by Covid-19 measures.

 Primary page content